 This policy is created with System policies and the System Policy Editor, System policies are used by network administrators to configure and control individual users and their computers.
 Administrators use POLEDIT.EXE to set Windows NT profiles that are either network- or user-based.
 Using this application, you can create policies, which are either local or network-driven, that can affect Registry settings for both hardware and users.
 The file created to apply the policy is named NTConfig.pol.

-Interactive logon: Message text for users attempting to log on
+Interactive logon: Message text for users attempting to log on company information or to warn them that their actions may be audited.

 Description